aws/aws-iot-device-sdk-java-v2/documents/MIGRATION_GUIDE.md

 to see specific code examples, refer to the other sections of this guide.

-### How To Get Started with V2 SDK
+## How To Get Started with V2 SDK

-This guide’s purpose is to help with the migration process from V1 SDK to V2 SDK.
-If you’re interested in a guide focusing solely on V2 SDK features, the [MQTT5 User Guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#getting-started-with-mqtt5) provides comprehensive information.
+There're differences between V1 SDK and V2 SDK.
+This section describes the changes you need to apply to your project with V1 SDK to start using V2 SDK.
+Follow the [MQTT5 User Guide](https://github.com/aws/aws-iot-device-sdk-java-v2/blob/main/documents/MQTT5_Userguide.md#getting-started-with-mqtt5) for a comprehensive MQTT5 client information.

-## Differences between V1 SDK and V2 SDK

 ### Package name change